cd223/cd223.github.io/content/about.md

 This experience means I do have opinions, but they are loosely held.
 The two words I use most are "it depends".

 ![Experience](/images/languages-tools.png)

-## Note to recruiters / agencies 🤝

-I’m happy where I am right now and not actively looking.
-However, if you have read my blogs and  have something interesting you think is a good fit, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/c-j-davies/).